renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Recorder.md

  2. *Preparation stage*
     The preparation stage is the time spent before the playback position enters the beginning of the pattern and begin the actual recording.
-On the recording dialog it will read “Starting in XX lines...”, and the selected sample slot will be  flashing rapidly.
+On the recording dialog it will read “Starting in XX lines..”, and the selected sample slot will be  flashing rapidly.
 As long as you’re in the preparation stage, you can hit the sample slot again to tell the Recorder that you wish to record only a single pattern (now, both the the recorder button and the sample slot will